-Here at Cotney Construction Law, we’ve been advising construction professionals to do everything they can to protect their businesses during the coronavirus disease (COVID-19) outbreak.
+Here at Cotney Attorneys & Consultants, we’ve been advising construction professionals to do everything they can to protect their businesses during the coronavirus disease (COVID-19) outbreak.
 Among other recommendations, we’ve been advising contractors to stay up to date on stay-at-home orders, send sick workers home, and review their employee manuals.
 We’ve also been advising contractors to review their contracts for an important clause that can protect their business during this difficult time: a force majeure clause.

 Force majeure clauses are used to protect businesses and projects from “acts of God,” unforeseen circumstances that cause delays, result in material shortages, and, overall, threaten project completion.
 These clauses limit liability in the event of a flood, hurricane, earthquake, or, in this instance, a global pandemic.
 Below, a Lakeland construction attorney will discuss what happens if a force majeure clause is not in effect on a construction project.

 Review Your Contract